xDinomode/Dinosaurscode/_posts/2016-07-04-jquery-basics-for-beginners.md

 ### Manipulate the DOM

-jQuery makes it easy to add attributes to elements, change the inner HTML, and getting values from elemenets.
+jQuery makes it easy to add attributes to elements, change the inner HTML, and getting values from elements.

 Adding a class